battlecode/battlecode-server-2017/specs.md

 Official maps used in scrimmages and tournaments must all satisfy the following conditions.

-- Maps are completely symmetric either by reflection or 180 degree rotation, except for the two starting HQs.
+- Maps are completely symmetric either by reflection or 180 degree rotation.
 - The width and height of the map are guaranteed to be between 20 and 70, inclusive.
 - The map cannot have neutral mines on the 4 squares orthogonally adjacent to either HQ.
 - There will be a minimum of 5 encampment squares on the map.
 - It will be possible for a soldier to get adjacent to the enemy HQ by turn 200, even if you only make one soldier and research/capture nothing, and the opposing team does nothing.
-- The distance between the spawn points will be at least 10 units.
+- The distance between the spawn points will be at least 10 units (Euclidean distance).

 Writing a Player